anabeldorado/anabeldorado.github.io/index.md

   <a href="html_plots/proportion_main_characters_per_genre.html">Figure 10</a>
 </div>

-When breaking this down further into genres, we see that Adventure and Horror reach similar or even higher ratios than the average while Drama and Action are lagging behind.
-We cannot draw conclusions on Musical and Western due to their large confidence intervals.
+When breaking this down further into genres, we see that Adventure and Horror reach similar or even higher ratios than the average, while Drama and Action are lagging behind.
+We cannot draw conclusions about Musicals and Westerns due to their large confidence intervals.

 ***If you’ve made it so far, that’s great!
 What have we learned?***